à l’anglais, (beef) rare .

 fressure, (veal): the heart, lungs and spleen.

-salmi, (all dark game birds, esp. wild duck, golden plover, woodcock, pheasant), Viard, (Le Cuisinier Impérial, Paris: Barba, 1806, pp. 267) gives a version that is prepared at the table with a chafing dish, as is the secret recipe of the Cistercians’ attorney that Grimod refers to: At the table, when you want to eat a salmi, carve your partridges; put them on a silver platter that you place on a chafing dish heated by spirits; add salt, pepper, a glass of white wine, the juice of two lemons, with a bit of zest from the peel; a bit of minced shallot that you bring from the kitchen; a bit of crushed garlic, if you like it, a grated crust of bread, which you sprinkle on your salmi; let is simmer for ten minutes and serve it.
+salmi, (all dark game birds, esp. wild duck, golden plover, woodcock, pheasant), Viard, Le Cuisinier Impérial, Paris: Barba, 1806, pp. 267: At the table, when you want to eat a salmi, carve your partridges; put them on a silver platter that you place on a chafing dish heated by spirits; add salt, pepper, a glass of white wine, the juice of two lemons, with a bit of zest from the peel; a bit of minced shallot that you bring from the kitchen; a bit of crushed garlic, if you like it, a grated crust of bread, which you sprinkle on your salmi; let it simmer for ten minutes and serve it.
 The salt and pepper must dominate.